-All absences (excused and/ or unexcused) from either clinical or classroom must be made up in the clinical rotations by the end of the school year.
+All absences (unexcused) from either clinical or classroom must be made up in the clinical rotations by the end of the school year.
 The student is required to make-up the absent time on weekends and evenings, at the end of the school year or during one of the scheduled breaks.
 Make-up time must be scheduled with the prior approval of the Program Director and AES of the rotation in which the Absence occurred.

 Absences in excess of three (3) absences (excused and/or unexcused) in any semester will result in the clinical grade being dropped by one letter grade.
-Cumulative absences in excess of five (5) in any semester or during the school year, even with the time being made up, will result in the current semester's clinical grade being dropped by two letter grades, a written warning being issued, and possible administrative withdraw from the program if the clinical grade being dropped by three letter grades, a written warning being issued, and will result in administrative withdraw from the program.
+Cumulative absences in excess of five (5) in any semester or during the school year, even with the time being made up, will result in the current semester's clinical grade being dropped by two letter grades, a written warning being issued, and possible administrative withdraw from the program if the clinical grade is below a "C".
+Additional absences in any semester or during the school year will result in the clinical grade being dropped by three letter grades, a written warning being issued, and will result in administrative withdraw from the program.